-A customer asked if we could use passive UHF RFID to monitor if unauthorized employees cross a line in their warehouse to avoid steep fines.
-After hearing about the problem from my engineers, I had to write this article because it would let me do some real, honest to goodness, mathematics.
+A customer asked if we could use a passive UHF RFID (Ultra-High Frequency Radio Frequency Identification) system to monitor if employees crossed certain line in their warehouse.
+Because of the industry they were in, they could be assessed steep fines when unauthorized people entered restricted areas.
+After hearing about this request from my engineers, I jumped in because it gave me the opportunity do work on some real, honest to goodness, mathematics.

-In my former life as a PhD student at UC San Diego, most every day I got to work with math in one way or another.
-But since I mostly run Telaeris these days, my opportunities to use higher math have become few and far between.
+In my former life as a PhD student at UC San Diego, I was privileged to be able to work on math problems every day.
+However, in my current position as the CEO of Telaeris, the occasions to use higher math are few and far between.
 But boy – do I ever love math!
-And because we solved the problem here, you get the solution for free, just by reading.
+And because we solved the problem for our customer, you get the solution for free, just by reading.

 We chose wide RFID antennas, to minimize the number of antennas that would be used.
 Each antenna had beam width of 45 degrees.
-With employee badges worn around the neck, badges would hang about 4 feet above the ground.
+If employee badges are worn around the neck, the badges should hang about 4 feet above the ground.
 This is where the math comes in.
-We need to set up equations to calculate the distance X from the line that the reader has to be installed.
+We need to set up a series of equations to calculate the distance X from the line that the reader has to be installed.
 The diagram is shown below.

 Digging back thirty years to my trigonometry class at La Salle High School in Pasadena with Mr. Uejima, I recalled a couple of facts.
-Given one side and one angle of a triangle, it is possible to solve for any other side or angle.
+Given one side and one angle of a right triangle, it is possible to solve for all other sides or angles.

 Then from the dark recesses of my mind an acronym came forth calling out “TOA….TOA…TOA” – tangent equals opposite over adjacent!
 With this, I was able to set up the equations to solve directly for the distance X.